luisquintanilla/mlnet-workshop/additional-scenarios/mlops.md

 ![MLOps Cycle](https://user-images.githubusercontent.com/46974588/83207091-5973ad00-a120-11ea-92d5-87738370ab0d.png)

 Like DevOps, the MLOps lifecycle consists of the automation of several steps.
 This is typically done by some build system as part of a Continuous Integration (CI) and Continuous Delivery (CD) pipeline.
+This provides full control over the entire model lifecyle.
+Training and deploying models using MLOps practices in addition to automating the process, it also provides auditability, transparency, and reproducibility.

 ### Train